gsauthof/dracut-sshd/README.md

     # cp -ri 46sshd /usr/lib/dracut/modules.d

-Alternatively, you can install the latest stable version from the [dracut-sshd copr repository][copr].
+Alternatively, you can install the latest stable version from your distribution's package repository, where available (e.g. the [dracut-sshd package on Fedora or EPEL][fedora]).

 Either way, once present under `/usr/lib/dracut/modules.d` it's enabled, by default.

-With an sshd that lacks systemd support (e.g. under Gentoo), one has to adjust the systemd service file:
+With an older sshd (i.e. older that 9.8 _and_ lacking patched-in systemd support), one has to adjust the systemd service file:

     # echo 'Skip this sed on Fedora/RHEL/CentOS/Debian/Ubuntu/...!'
     # sed -e 's/^Type=notify/Type=simple/' \